keindev/changelog-guru/docs/plugins/default/scope.md

 #### Scope

 Base plugin enabled by default.
-Renames areas and abbreviations to a more human-readable format.
+Renames scopes and abbreviations to a more human-readable format.

 Default options: